 Check out this video made by Comm RAP students from the 2009-2010 academic year.

-In the Fall semester, COMM RAP students will have a specially designated small section of "Introduction to Interpersonal Communication and Culture" an introductory communication class, taught in the residential area.
+In the Fall semester, COMM RAP students will have a specially designated small section of "Introduction to Media Programming and Institutions" an introductory communication class, taught in the residential area.
 This gives the students a chance to get to know each other and engage in special projects and opportunities with the department as they begin their time at the university.

 In addition, COMM RAP students will join other first-year majors for Comm 101, a one-credit course with weekly sessions introducing academic areas in COMM and the nationally-ranked faculty who teach them.